pharo-project/pheps/phep-proposal.md

 		yourself) at: arg
 ```

+This is a case where the value should clearly be read-only, and in _many_ (but not all) cases making only the top-level value read-only would be sufficient.
+However it is also often the case that it is trivially obvious that the value is never mutated, because it never leaves the method in which it is defined.

 There is also a clever trick that Dolphin uses all over the place to eliminate hard-coding the class name of the receiver:

 ```